ergonode/backend/module/mailer/README.md

 ### Attachments

 In first version we don't need to make it.
-That functionality will be develop in next version.
+That functionality will be developed in next version.

 ## Tips